Lu Blue

-Early years
+Early life

 Blue was born in Washington, D.C., in 1897.
 He was one of two sons born to Charles H. Blue, a New Jersey native born in 1852, and Ida Mae (Reamer) Blue, a Pennsylvania native born in 1856.
 His parents divorced when he was a child.

 Blue grew up a fan of the Washington Senators.
 Despite discouragement from his family, who thought baseball was a waste of time, Blue was determined to play baseball.
 He attended Briarly Hall Military School in Poolesville, Maryland, where his play for the school's baseball team drew the attention of professional scouts.

-Professional baseball
+Professional career

 Minor leagues

 Blue began playing Martinsburg Blue Sox of the Blue Ridge League.
 He compiled a disappointing .216 batting average in 1916, but his average jumped to .319 with a .517 slugging percentage in 1917.
 A switch-hitter, Blue reportedly hit grand slams from both sides of the plate in the same game during the 1917 season.

 The Detroit Tigers purchased Blue's contract in the fall of 1917.
 He did not make the team in 1918 and was drafted into the U.S. Army, serving at Camp Lee in Virginia during World War I. After the war, the Tigers assigned Blue to the Portland Beavers in the Pacific Coast League.
 Blue appeared in 174 games for the Beavers in 1919 and compiled a .281 batting average.
 The following year, he appeared in 165 games for Portland and compiled a .291 average.